Into the High Valleys

 Reading by the fire

-A curated shelf of books on Himalayan travel, natural history, and Garhwali culture.
-Evening bonfires in the garden when the weather allows, always with a pot of ginger chai close by.
+A curated shelf of Himalayan travel and natural history.
+Evening bonfires in the garden, always with ginger chai.

 A Season for Every Mood